vlongle/productivity_shortcuts/README.md

 - __Tcomment_vim__: In visual mode, type `gc` to comment/uncomment code block.
 But most other editors use `cmd + /` to comment code so I map `cmd + /` to `gc` using the iterm2 trick. (see above in iterm2 remap trick).
 Note that Vim also doesn't support the cmd key.
-- Vim_ariline: for awesome status bar at the end.
+- Vim_airline: for awesome status bar at the end.

 ![](imgs/vim_airline.png)
 ![](imgs/vim_fugitive.png)